 - To receive an S-Video signal, you need an S-Video cable.
 One is usually provided with your video device or you can purchase it from Epson.
-See page 13. - To receive a component video signal from a VCR or other video device, you need a D-sub, 15-pin, component-to-VGA video cable, which is available for purchase from Epson.
-See page 13. - Some older PowerBooks and Macintosh desktop models may need a Macintosh video adapter; see your computer dealer.
-Older iMac systems may need a special VGA adapter, and newer iMac, MacBook, and PowerBook systems may need a mini DVI-to-VGA adapter; see your computer dealer. - To receive an audio signal, you need a commercially available audio cable; see your computer or electronics dealer.
+See page 14. - To receive a component video signal from a VCR or other video device, you need a D-sub, 15-pin, component-to-VGA video cable, which is available from Epson.
+See page 14. - Some older PowerBooks and Macintosh desktop models may need a Macintosh video adapter; see your computer dealer.
+Older iMac systems may need a special adapter to provide a VGA output port; see your computer dealer. - To receive an audio signal, you need a commercially available audio cable; see your computer or electronics dealer.